reactables/reactables/docs/src/content/getting-started/introduction.md

 A simple, scalable and framework-agnostic state management that improves the UI development experience for all.

-Reactables leverages reactive/declarative patterns to allow you to spend less time on the **how** and more time on **what** you want to achieve in your buisness logic.
+Reactables leverages RxJS and reactive/declarative patterns to allow more time to focus on **what** you want to achieve in your buisness logic and save time on **how** it will be implemented.

 Whether your managing application (global) state or component (local) state, Reactables provides a simple consistent pattern for handling both.